 Food Waste Statistics for Ireland

-EPA waste data release, 27th June 2024.
-Data reference year 2022.
+EPA waste data release, 26th June 2025.
+Data reference year 2023.
 (Data subject to Eurostat validation).

-This data release presents key statistics on food waste in Ireland in 2022.
+This data release presents key statistics on food waste in Ireland in 2023.

 Food waste is a global problem that has environmental, social and economic consequences.
 More than one quarter of the food produced globally is wasted.
 It is a significant contributor to climate change, as food loss and waste contribute to 8-10% of greenhouse gas emissions[1].
 Growing, processing and transporting food all use significant amounts of resources such as land, water and energy.

-The European Commission has agreed a general approach to introducing amendments to the Waste Framework Directive.
+The European Commission has provisionally agreed a general approach to introducing amendments to the Waste Framework Directive.
 These amendments propose the introduction of mandatory food waste reduction targets - a 10% reduction in food waste from processing & manufacturing and a 30% reduction from retail, restaurants, food services and households.

 Further information on actions to prevent to food waste can be found at Stop Food Waste and the Food Waste Charter.